sony/nmos-cpp/README.md

 Recent activity on the project (newest first):

+- Added support for the IS-08 Channel Mapping API
 - JT-NM Tested 03/20 badge
 - Switched Continous Integration to GitHub Actions and added Windows and macOS to the tested platforms
 - Extended the **nmos-cpp-node** to include mock senders/receivers of audio and ancillary data and offer some additional configuration settings